-Every year for the past 19, Broker World magazine has published a survey on long-term care insurance.
-It’s a huge undertaking and provides valuable information for the industry and consumers alike about the traditional, standalone insurance marketplace.
+Every year for the past 20, Broker World magazine has published a survey on long-term care insurance (LTCI).
+It’s a huge undertaking and provides valuable information for the industry and consumers alike primarily about the standalone insurance marketplace.

 A few highlights:

-- Two carriers, Northwestern and Mutual of Omaha, remained the top two long-term care insurance carriers accounting for about 45% of new standalone policies sold in 2016.
+- Two carriers, Mutual of Omaha and Northwestern, remained the top two LTCI carriers accounting for about half of new standalone policies sold in 2017.

-- The average age in 2016 for long-term care insurance applicants was 55.8, the lowest ever.
+- The average age in 2017 for long-term care insurance applicants was 56.7.

 What are people buying today?

-There are five components that most long-term care insurance applicants look at when deciding about coverage.
+There are five components that most LTCI applicants look at when deciding about coverage.

-Here we’ve outlined those components along with what most applicants purchased in 2016.
+Here we’ve defined those components along with what most applicants purchased in 2017.

-- Elimination Period: The period of time the policyholder is responsible for care expenses before insurance coverage begins.
-The average elimination period is between 84 to 100 days.
+- Facility Elimination Period: The period of time the policyholder is responsible for care expenses before insurance coverage begins.
+Most, 91.5%, selected an elimination period between 84 to 100 days.

-- Inflation Protection: A policy option that increases the benefit amount to keep pace with increases in care costs.
-The majority purchase 3% compound.
+- Inflation Protection: A policy optional rider that increases the benefit amount to keep pace with increases in care costs.
+When opting for inflation, 23.2% chose 3%.
+But 19.8% opted for no inflation.

 - Premium: The average cost of a traditional policy per person.
-The average premium is $2480 annually.
-This varies depending on carrier, age and gender.
+The average premium is $2596 annually.
+This depends on carrier, age and gender.

-Consumers are buying long-term care insurance.
-Today, about half of policies sold are of the hybrid design for two reasons:
+Consumers are buying LTCI.
+Today, more than half of policies sold are of the hybrid design for two reasons:

 - Rate stability.